blkph0x/testsslgen/README.md

 # Common issues
-  1. if you see err, that means the specific test didn't work.
-Feel free to run testssl for just that domain again.
-Just make sure you delete the old JSON for that domain.
-      -  testssl --json-pretty domain
-  2. Secure renegotation sometimes fails if cloudflare is used.
-Easier to use openSSL to do a quick verification.
+  1. If you see err, the Secure renegotation test failed, probably due to cloudflare but i'm not certain yet.
+Easier to use openSSL to do a quick verification when that happens.
       -  openssl s_client -no_tls1_3 -status -connect domain:port | grep -i "secure renegotiation"
   3. Python script is generating three documents, i've done something weird with the loop.
 Will fix soon.
   4. If you see N/A in the wildcard or shared certificate column, that means the domain was not in the subjectAltname of the cert and most likely to do with AWS/Azure hosting.